Different problems with masks in Darktable from master

 I have tried compiling Darktable in Kubuntu 14.04, 16.04 and Ubuntu 16.04, and this always happens from Master.
 The problem does not occur in Darktable 2.0.7 from PPA.
 Here you can see the comparison in the videos:

-#1 Updated by Ulrich Pegelow about 2 years ago
+#1 Updated by Ulrich Pegelow over 2 years ago

 - Status changed from New to Confirmed